HTLuff/sumbank/README.md

 1. Clone Repo
 2. Run `make` to create bin folder
 3. Run `make run` to run on port: 3000
-4. Run `./bin/sumbank --seed` to seed the database with initial account data
+4. Run `make seed` to seed the database with initial account data
 5. POST request in Postman or Thunderclient to `http://localhost:3000/[endpoint]`
     a.
 Sample endpoints: ["/login", ]
 6. Run tests by running `make test`